gre/gre/blockarts/CryptoAliens/TECH.md

 ### Arms joints rotation, GLSL random and determinism

 Ok, this is a hard topic.
-But it's extremely important that every blockart reliably produce the same result with the same block data.
-And regardless of the computer used.
+But it's extremely important that every BlockArt reliably produce the same result with the same block data, regardless of the computer used.

-That last part has challenged me at the last minute, JavaScript don't have this problem because it's stable between implementations (computers, engines) but **this is not the case from GLSL**: every computer, every hardware (GPU) or possibly the "backend" implementation for WebGL ([ANGLE](https://github.com/google/angle) have different backends) can differ when it comes to float precision and primitive results.
+That last "regardless of computer used" part has challenged me at the last minute!
+JavaScript doesn't have this problem because it's stable between implementations (computers, engines).
+However, **this is not the case with OpenGL / GLSL**: every computer, every hardware (GPU) or possibly the "backend" implementation for WebGL ([ANGLE](https://github.com/google/angle) have different backends) can differ when it comes to float precision and primitive results.

-In my shader, I initially used the classical function that is documented at https://thebookofshaders.com/10/
+In my shader, I was using the classical `random` function that is documented at https://thebookofshaders.com/10/

 ```cpp
 float random (vec2 st) {